DIVERSITY IN LIVING ORGANISMS

 Answer: Option (b) the kind of cells they are made of, is the more basic characteristic for classifying organisms.
 It is for the following reasons:

 - Classifying organisms based on habitat is misleading.
 Apart from common habitat, there are no other common features among them. e.g. Lion and Rabbit both live on land but they differ from each other a lot.
 Further, sub-classification is not possible.

 - Cells are the functional and structural unit of life.
 Primarily we can differentiate organisms are unicellular and multicellular.
 Further sub-classification or logical sequence is possible based on cell types, its complexity etc.

 Answer: Cell design is the basic characteristic of the first division of organisms.
 It divides organisms primarily as prokaryotes and eukaryotes.

 Q10: Define Taxon.

-Answer: Taxon is a unit of classification of organisms which can be recognized to a definite category at any level of classification, e.g., fishes, birds, insects, etc.
+Answer: A taxon is a unit of classification of organisms which can be recognised to a definite category at any level of classification, e.g., fishes, birds, insects, etc.